Find Cheap Life Insurance Quotes in Your Area

 Life insurance companies each have their own risk tolerance for patients with certain types of diseases or conditions.
 For example, AIG offers insurance to people with coronary artery disease as long as they acquire an attending physician statement.
 On the other hand, Transamerica Life Insurance denies all applicants with coronary disease.
 Due to discrepancies like these, it can be beneficial to research underwriting guidelines from life insurance providers to understand what they tend to accept and deny.

 Your personal hobbies could also cause you to be considered a high risk when applying for life insurance.
-This will mainly depend on the type of hobby and the frequency at which you participate in it.
+This mainly depends on the type of hobby and the frequency at which you participate in it.
 For example, if bungee jumping is a hobby of yours and you jump 10 or more times per year, then Ameritas Life Insurance would charge you an extra $5 per $1,000 in coverage.
 But if you jump fewer than 10 times per year, you would not incur this extra fee and would even be eligible for standard health rates.

 High-risk hobbies that life insurance companies ask about typically include: